Reading now: Everything you need to know about the annual training for operators of aerial work platforms

 These and other safety measures are important not only for your own health, but also for colleagues and the entire work environment.

-Step by step: This is how the instruction works
+Step by step: This is how the training works

-Step by step: This is how the instruction works
+Step by step: This is how the training works

 1. Theory: A short presentation explains the basics, such as current regulations and typical hazards.